 A session of White Water Rafting on the nearby River Findhorn will blow the cobwebs away!

 It would be good to say they don’t happen but when they do – try Grantown Museum; browse the independent shops in Grantown High Street or take a trip – maybe with lunch? – on the Strathspey Steam Railway.
 The various castles (see links above in Car Trips) around are a good option too, not to mention all the Speyside Malt Whisky Distilleries and Speyside Cooperage…

-Well, some folk like it and Grantown-on-Spey High Street is full of interesting, independent local shops, cafes and restaurants run by the owners.
+Well, some folk like shopping and Grantown-on-Spey High Street is full of interesting, independent local shops, cafes and restaurants run by the owners.